 adapted fromSouthern Plate

 - 1/2 cup cold butter or margarine (1 stick)

 - 1 1/4 c buttermilk (or whole milk with a tablespoon of lemon juice added)

 - melted butter for brushing baked biscuits

-- Cover and chill 10 minutes.
+- Cover and chill for 10 minutes.
 Add buttermilk, stirring just until dry ingredients are moistened.

-- Turn dough out onto a lightly floured surface; knead 3 or 4 times, gradually adding additional flour as needed.
+- Turn dough onto a lightly floured surface; knead 3 or 4 times, and add additional flour as needed.
 With floured hands, press or pat dough into a 3/4-inch-thick rectangle (about 9 x 5 inches).
-Sprinkle top of dough with additional flour.
+Sprinkle the top of the dough with additional flour.

-- Fold dough over into itself, like you are folding a piece of paper into a letter, in three sections.
-Repeat entire process 2 more times, beginning with pressing into a 3/4-inch-thick dough rectangle (about 9 x 5 inches).
+- Fold the dough into itself, like folding a piece of paper into a letter, in three sections.
+Repeat the entire process 2 more times, beginning with pressing into a 3/4-inch-thick dough rectangle (about 9 x 5 inches).

 - Press or pat dough to 1/2-inch thickness on a lightly floured surface; cut with a 2-inch round cutter, and place, side by side, on a parchment paper-lined or lightly greased cookie sheet.
 Try to make sure they touch because this will help them rise higher.

 - Bake at 450° for 13 to 15 minutes or until lightly browned.
 Remove from oven; brush with 2 Tbsp.
 Melted butter.